marcelaadan1/iot-developer/SAIOT2EX03-mon-temp-hum.md

 ![](media/SAIOT2EX03-mon-temp-hum_006.jpg)

 >**Note:** In this step, you create the **device type**, which is not the device itself.
 The device type *name* is used to identify the device type uniquely.
 For example, in a home automation system, a building can have multiple air-conditioners that send the same data points,
 >temperature, and humidity.
 In this case, you define **Device Type** as air-conditioner and have multiple devices of this type, for example, 1<sup>st</sup> Floor air-conditioner and 2<sup>nd</sup>
 >Floor air-conditioner.
 In this exercise, the device type name is *RoomSensors*.

->**Information:** In certain situations, if the device cannot directly connect to the internet, it is aggregated first through a **gateway**.
+>**Information:** In certain situations, if the device cannot directly connect to the internet, it is aggregated first through a gateway.
 A gateway device can be built to retrieve and send data to applications in
 >your Watson IoT Platform by using the MQTT or HTTP messaging protocol.
 In this exercise, you use the default device type (you do not need a gateway).

 7. It is optional to add more information about the device type, such as *Serial Number*, *Model,* *Hardware Version,* and more.